-- I tried the recipe for this butterscotch cake with a couple different instant pudding mixes and found the Jell-O one to yield best results.
+- I tried the recipe for this butterscotch cake with a couple of different instant pudding mixes and found the Jell-O one to yield best results.
 Other brands will work okay, though.
 I did not use fat-free.

 - I used clear vanilla extract as it has a sweeter, cream-sodaish flavour, but you can use regular vanilla instead.
-I boiled mine for about 5mins to reduce it a bit, as it was a little on the thin side.
-You can also use homemade.

 - Adding butterscotch sauce between the layers is a delicious flavour burst, but it will make your cake more susceptible to sliding around during assembly.
 You can place 3-4 bamboo skewers into the top of the cake as support.
 You’ll need to trim the skewers to the proper height of the cake.